thomased/colour_methods_papers/README.md

 ## Papers on methods for analysing colour in nature

-The list is intended to be inclusive in that it will contain reviews, and empirical papers that offer extensions, novel applications, or tests of assumptions.
-Suggestions welcome via twitter (@tomedwhite), email, pull request, etc.
+The list is intended to be inclusive in that it'll contain reviews, and empirical papers that offer extensions, novel applications, or tests of assumptions.
+Suggestions welcome via twitter (@tomedwhite, #colsci), email, pull request, etc.

 Akkaynak 2014, [Use of spectroscopy for assessment of color discrimination in animal vision](dx.doi.org/10.1364/JOSAA.31.000A27)